javaguruen/advanced-kotlin-workshop/slides-03-coroutines.md

 </div>
 <div>

-- all functions that can suspend is marked with the `suspend` keyword
+- all functions that can suspend are marked with the `suspend` keyword
 - suspending code can not be called from a non-suspending code
 - but non-suspending code can be called from suspending code
 - a suspend function doesn't provide a CoroutineScope